 Erez Israeli

 As the patent please, we invite people to invest behind products that we have patent exploration in this time.
-And naturally, as part of the way portfolio was built by the nares, there are more and more investable that will be coming this patencies; many actually -- many companies have injectable pipeline and exactly to increase in the future.
+And naturally, as part of the way portfolio was built by the nares, there are more and more investable that will be coming this potencies; many actually -- many companies have injectable pipeline and exactly to increase in the future.
 So we do see the injectable business is very competitive.
 We see two advantages and differences in the injectable business that are different, maybe those that used to be in over-alert channel is different.
 It's selling to hospital.
 It's selling globally.
 We can use one and around the world, and we're going need to do a bio study continent.
 So the gross margins are higher and some of these products, the technological bar is also higher.
 So given all of this, we believe that we will see more growth to achieve better margins on a global scheme.
 At the same time, every product will face competition and where competition will come, it will be us first, I say, any other segments or generic segments, this is likely to be also for index.

 Damayanti Kerai